 - What kind of impact could your project have?
 How will you measure results?

-3. Applicants must also submit a two-page biosketch (PDF format).
-There is no prescribed format for presenting this information, though many applicants submit an abbreviated NIH biosketch or one that follows NSF’s format.
+- Applicants must also submit a two-page biosketch (PDF format).
+There is no prescribed format for presenting this information, though many applicants submit an abbreviated NIH or NSF biosketch.
 In addition, applicants may submit a two-page biosketch for any collaborators involved in the project.

 Applications will be evaluated for their significance, innovation, potential impact, interdisciplinarity, and the ability of the applicant or team of applicants to successfully carry out the project.
 Successful applications will clearly address these points in a manner accessible to the entire review committee, which draws its members from a broad range of disciplines.
 Highly technical proposals written for an audience of specialists are not likely to succeed in this competition.

 2022 Review Committee:

 Adam E. Cohen, Professor of Chemistry and Chemical Biology and of Physics, Faculty of Arts and Sciences